awsdocs/aws-single-sign-on-user-guide/doc_source/attributemappingsconcept.md

 | $\{dir:proxyAddresses:SMTP\} |
 | $\{dir:windowsUpn\} |

-You can specify any combination of supported Microsoft AD directory attributes to map to a single attribute in AWS SSO\.
-For example, you could choose the `preferredUsername` attribute under the **User attribute in AWS SSO** column\.
+You can specify any combination of supported Microsoft AD directory attributes to map to a single mutable attribute in AWS SSO\.
+For example, you can choose the `subject` attribute under the **User attribute in AWS SSO** column\.
 Then map it to either `${dir:displayname}` or `${dir:lastname}${dir:firstname }` or any single supported attribute or any arbitrary combination of supported attributes\.
+For a list of the default mappings for user attributes in AWS SSO, see [Default mappings](#defaultattributemappings)\.

+**Note**
+Certain AWS SSO attributes can't be modified because they are immutable and mapped by default to specific Microsoft AD directory attributes\.

-If you use the [ListUsers](https://docs.aws.amazon.com/singlesignon/latest/IdentityStoreAPIReference/API_ListUsers.html) or [ListGroups](https://docs.aws.amazon.com/singlesignon/latest/IdentityStoreAPIReference/API_ListGroups.html) API actions or the [list\-users](https://docs.aws.amazon.com/cli/latest/reference/identitystore/list-users.html) and [list\-groups](https://docs.aws.amazon.com/cli/latest/reference/identitystore/list-groups.html) AWS CLI commands to assign users and groups access to AWS accounts, applications, and resources, you must specify the value for `AttributeValue` as an FQDN\.
+If you use the [ListUsers](https://docs.aws.amazon.com/singlesignon/latest/IdentityStoreAPIReference/API_ListUsers.html) or [ListGroups](https://docs.aws.amazon.com/singlesignon/latest/IdentityStoreAPIReference/API_ListGroups.html) API actions or the [list\-users](https://docs.aws.amazon.com/cli/latest/reference/identitystore/list-users.html) and [list\-groups](https://docs.aws.amazon.com/cli/latest/reference/identitystore/list-groups.html) AWS CLI commands to assign users and groups access to AWS accounts and to applications, you must specify the value for `AttributeValue` as an FQDN\.
 This value must be in the following format: user@example\.com\.
 In the following example, `AttributeValue` is set to `janedoe@example.com`\.

 ```
 aws identitystore list-users --identity-store-id d-12345a678b --filters AttributePath=UserName,AttributeValue=janedoe@example.com